lml/commontator/README.md

 can use the `user_mentions_proc` to search for other users.
 Make sure to properly escape SQL in this proc and to not allow searches on sensitive fields.

-Finally, use '@' with at least three other characters to mention someone in a new/edited comment.
+Use '@' with at least three other characters to mention someone in a new/edited comment.

 ## Browser Support